-Starting with this conversation, explore how far Shakespeare presents Juliet as a female character with strong emotions.
+Starting with this speech, explore how Shakespeare presents Romeo's feelings towards Juliet.

-- how Shakespeare presents Juliet in this extract - how far Shakespeare presents Juliet as a female character with strong emotions in the play as a whole.
+- how Shakespeare presents Romeo's feelings towards Juliet in this speech - how Shakespeare presents Romeo's feelings towards Juliet in the play as a whole.

 Examiners are encouraged to reward any valid interpretations.
 Answers might, however, include some of the following: